VRConservation/ywabook/_sources/1_overview.md

 The book contains the following chapters:

 1. **Overview**.
 This chapter introduces the Yuba Forest Health book and an overview of the chapters and agencies involved in forest health in Yuba County and the region.
-2. **Report**.
-This is a final report on Phase I of the Yuba Forest Health project.
-The project was designed as a pilot to enhance and accelerate funding and implementation of forest health and related business development projects in Yuba County.
-3. **SWOT**.
+2. **SWOT**.
 A strength, weaknesses, opportunities, and threats analysis of the Yuba forest landscape and organizations.
-4. **Geospatial**.
+3. **Geospatial**.
 A geospatial analysis of communities and infrastructure at risk in Yuba County.
+4. **Lessons**.
+The project was designed as a pilot to enhance and accelerate funding and implementation of forest health and related business development projects in Yuba County.
+The chapter contains an analysis and discussion of lessons learned and suggested next steps from the project.

 ![forest_canopy](forest_canopy.jpg)